Heptre-Techworks/Lets-Tour/README.md

 - [Jobs and Scheduled Publishing](#jobs-and-scheduled-publish)
 - [Website](#website)

-### Clone

-If you have not done so already, you need to have standalone copy of this repo on your machine.
-If you've already cloned this repo, skip to [Development](#development).

 #### Method 1 (recommended)

 Go to Payload Cloud and [clone this template](https://payloadcms.com/new/clone/website).
 This will create a new repository on your GitHub account with this template's code which you can then clone to your own machine.